-On the day the win was made public, Peter said at the press conference “It’s all come true.
-I met my wife, had two kids and now I’ve got a few bob in the bank”.
+On the day the winner was made public, Peter said at the press conference “It’s all come true.
+I met my wife, had two kids and now I’ve got a few bobs in the bank”.

 After the shock of his big win had sunk in, Kyle claimed that his family wouldn’t want for anything ever again and that the money would “change their lives”.
 Although he and his wife had parted ways, he helped support her financially and bought her the car of her dreams.

-He also spent £500,000 on a luxury mansion near his hometown, which he installed with a huge garage to fill with expensive cars, a snooker room, bar and plush furnishings throughout.
-More money was lavished on a fishing boat and top of the range tackle so he could carry on his hobby in luxury.
+He also spent £500,000 on a luxury mansion near his hometown, which he installed with a huge garage to fill with expensive cars, a snooker room, a bar, and plush furnishings throughout.
+More money was lavished on a fishing boat and top-of-the-range tackle so he could carry on his hobby in luxury.